 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

 If you take too much (overdose)

-nearest hospital, if you think that you or anyone else may have taken too much Daonil.
-Do this even if there are no signs
+Emergency at the nearest hospital, if you think that you or anyone else may have taken too much Daonil.
+Do this even if there

 If you take too much Daonil you may experience symptoms of hypoglycaemia (low blood sugar).

 If not treated quickly, these symptoms may progress to loss of co-ordination, slurred speech, confusion, loss of consciousness